Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/add_tools.md

 * `[tool_probe]` name and its `tool` and `activate_gcode` variables.
 * `[gcode_macro Tn]` and its `gcode` variable.

-If you have any extra sections such as RGB, adxl, etc. They will also need to be incremented.
+If you have any extra sections such as RGB, ADXL345, etc. They will also need to be incremented.

 ## Calibrated Values
 If you copied a previous tool's config, all calibrated values are for the previous tool.
 They will need to be recelebrated for the new tool.